Here are some Frequently Asked Questions (FAQ) asked by incoming International Students

 Do you assist in the revalidation process?

-- Yes we can send the documents to the Mexican, Colombian or Brazilian Embassy for revalidation.
+- Yes we can send the documents to the Mexican, Colombian, Spanish, Italian and Brazilian Embassy for revalidation.

 Is there any cost for revalidation?

-- The cost is usually around $125.00 which is charged by the Embassy and the lawyer to notarize the documents.
-The fee includes shipping to the student by courier.
+- The cost is usually around $145.00 which is charged by the Embassy and the lawyer to notarize the documents.
+The fee includes shipping to the student or agency by courier.

 If students are unhappy with their homestay what happens??

-- We have a counsellor in each school who looks after international students.
-If problems arise they let us know at International Services.
-We try to work out the difficulties together.
+- We have a Homestay Coordinator who is responsible for assisting the students with any homestay issues.
+Students can contact the homestay coordinator or any of our staff to express concerns.
+We try to work out the difficulties together with the student and the host family.
 If after intervention the student is unhappy we will try to move the student to a new family.

 Do international students take regular classes with Canadians?
 How is the timetable organized?

-- Yes, students take 4 to 5 - 80 minute classes a day. ( one or two of these classes will be ESL-depending on the level of the student.
-The other classes will be Canadian students.
+- Yes, students take 4 classes per day per semester.
+The majority of international students will be taking regular classes with Canadian students.
+If a student needs extra English Second Language support, they may take 1 or 2 ESL classes per day and they may find more international students in those classes.
 All students in Middle school and High School have individual timetables.
 Each class that you have will be with a different group of students.

-How many latinos do you have in your program (average)?
+How many international students do you have in your program (average)?

 How far are you from Edmonton, Calgary, Banff and Jasper?